FRC1756-Argos/teamargos.org/docs/software_doc/tutorials/XRP Tutorials/03_XRP_Tank_Drive/index.md

 * Read right joystick from controller

 ### Flow Chart
- > [flow chart](../../../CPP%20Docs/CPP_software_quick_reference/index.md#flow-charts) is a diagram that shows the steps in a process.
+ > A [flow chart](../../../CPP%20Docs/CPP_software_quick_reference/index.md#flow-charts) is a diagram that shows the steps in a process.
 Each step is represented by a different symbol and contains a short description of the process step.
 The flow chart symbols are linked together with arrows showing the process flow direction.
 It's a great way to plan your code before you start writing.

 Now that we understand the overall idea of the code, let's create a flowchart to outline what our code needs to do.
 Programmers use flow charts a lot to visualize a plan for implementing code.
 Attempt to create your own flowchart before reviewing the provided example.